 Even after he’d lost (and gotten injured), Boston Rob continued the grueling fire token challenge until he finished.
-He said that he loved the game of Survivor too much to quit.
+He said he loved the game of Survivor too much to quit.
 I believe he was being sincere, since he’s used Survivor to define his personality so much.
-I think this also helped his overall game because it was probably intimidating for the other players to watch his intense dedication.
+I think this also helped his overall game because it was probably intimidating for the other players.
 After this, all of them might be a little more likely to break before Rob, because they know how far he’ll go to win.
-There’s an essay to be written about natural selection here.